aroth-fastprotect/terra4d-webtracker/README.md

 * To restart the machine, run `docker-machine restart`
 * To shutdown the machine, run `docker-machine stop`
 * To start a previously stopped machine, run `docker-machine start`
 * Restarting or stopping the complete machine results in loss of the IP address.
-After restarting the machine the machine gets a new IP address and therefore the DNS CNAME record must be updated.
+After restarting the machine it gets a new IP address and therefore the DNS CNAME record must be updated.